raiden-network/raiden/tools/README.md

 - `parallel_tests.sh`: Tool to execute the test suite in parallel, useful to run multiple integration tests at the same time.
-- `startcluster.py`: This tool will generate a genesis file with a few pre-funded accounts to be used as Raidne accounts, and then run a local Geth private chain, useful for debugging.
+- `startcluster.py`: This tool will generate a genesis file with a few pre-funded accounts to be used as Raiden accounts, and then run a local Geth private chain, useful for debugging.
-- `genesis_builder.py`: This tool will generate a genesis file.
-- `transfer_eth.py`: This is just a simple tool to send a eth transfer using the provided private key.
+- `transfer_eth.py`: This is just a simple tool to send an eth transfer using the provided private key.

 debugging